In this post, we’re going to talk about keywords.

 According to Internet Live Stats there are 3.5 billion search queries made every simple day.

-And the volume of searches are growing around 10% every year.
+And the volume of searches is growing at around 10% every year.

 SEO and marketing agencies and experts exist in order to help companies target what their target audience are searching for and serve them with useful content or advertising.

 Keyword research strategies will involve:

 - Choose a seed keyword and generate a new keyword list using keyword tools or Google Search Console to identify keywords existing content is ranking for

 - Filter your initial list of keyword ideas into relevant keywords or groups

 - Group the best keywords into problem, information, comparison and purchase intent groups

 - Note the keyword search volume, keyword click volume and keyword difficulty of the current top-ranking pages.

-- Develop a content strategy aimed at potential customers based around each keyword group.
+- Develop a content strategy aimed at potential customers based on each keyword group.

 We know from Ahrefs, my favourite keyword research tool, that the most popular searches in the USA are for Facebook, YouTube, Amazon, Gmail, Google, weather, eBay, Yahoo, Walmart and Yahoo Mail.

 However, the easiest way to summarise 3.5 billion daily searches is to look at different types of search queries.